Campbell Soup executive called its products food for "poor people," lawsuit claims

 Bally is one of many vice presidents at Campbell's, according to Regan.
 His LinkedIn lists his title as vice president and chief information security officer.

-Campbell's said in a statement to CBS News that Bally is temporarily on leave while the company conducts an investigation.
+"The person alleged to be speaking on the recording works in IT and has nothing to do with how we make our food," Campbell's said in a statement to CBS News.
+The company also said Bally is temporarily on leave while the company conducts an investigation.

 "If the comments were in fact made, they are unacceptable," the company said.
 "The comments heard on the recording about our food are not only inaccurate — they are patently absurd."